balraj-johal/split-text/README.md

 ### CJT locales

 The `handleCJT` option will leverage `&ZeroWidthSpace;` to split the text properly.
+This library does not handle this automatically, you need to manually add `&ZeroWidthSpace;` in your text.
+However, it's not mandatory, you can still use the library without it and most of the time it will work nicely.
 We suggest to have a look at https://github.com/google/budoux/ for more information about how to place `&ZeroWidthSpace;` in your text.